trt14/Project-6/README.md

 - Ensure your pull request includes a well-structured README file.
 - The README should include a description of the project, setup instructions, team members, and an explanation of the key functionalities implemented, with a screenshoots of your app.
 ## 🌟 Final Motivation:
 **Remember, teamwork makes the dream work!
-Stay focused, collaborate effectively, and give it your best shot.
-Together, you can create something amazing! 🚀**
+Stay focused, collaborate effectively, and give it your best shot. <br> Together, you can create something amazing! 🚀**